pqabelian/abewallet/docs/Abewallet-English.md

   An **instance address** and its **index number** will be returned.

-**NOTE:** We use the term `Instance Address` to denote the addresses that users use to receive coins in mining or transfer.
+**NOTE:** We use the term `instance Address` to denote the addresses that users use to receive coins in mining or transfer.

 ## 2.4 Synchronize the blockchain
 Suppose the configuration items for connecting ABEC node are configured.

 When the wallet is started using the following command with **public passphrase**, the wallet will establish a connection with the configured ABEC node, and synchronize the data from the node and fetch the coins belonging to the wallet.